-As well as identifying areas of strategic priority for ALGA’s work, ALGA’s 2017-20 Strategic Plan also determines areas where ALGA will facilitate collaboration between state and territory associations.
+As well as identifying areas of strategic priority for our work, ALGA’s 2020-23 Strategic Plan also highlights other areas where ALGA will advocate to the Australian Government and facilitate collaboration between state and territory associations.

 These areas include:

 ALGA also remains committed to Constitutional recognition of Local Government.
 However, we acknowledge that the priority of the Government and the Opposition in recent times has been the recognition of Indigenous Australians in the Constitution.
 The proponents of Indigenous recognition want that issue progressed in a stand-alone referendum.
 When certain important prerequisites are met, ALGA will again advocate strongly for Constitutional recognition of Local Government.

 Across the country our communities are impacted in different ways by their demographic composition and variabilities in population growth and decline.
 Population growth and decline in local communities is the result of natural increase (births) or decline (deaths) and migration within states, between states and from international sources.

 The ability of local government areas to retain and attract population depends to a great degree on quality of life and liveability.
 Liveability, in turn, depends on economic, social, cultural, geographic, and environmental issues.
 Therefore, our ability to manage changes in population requires a strategic partnership between all three levels of government, and close collaboration and alignment with industry and the community.

 Local government plays a pivotal role in land use planning and development approval systems in all states.
 In the ACT and NT, planning and development approval is undertaken by the territory governments.